Skip to main content

 Understanding the Result Structure

-The result field follows the standardized types.Result structure from the backend:
+The result field contains the terminal event from the agent service:

 {